skellat/skellat.github.io/tagged.md

 * Even though there was a power outage in Geneva on Sunday we still managed to [stream services at church](https://youtu.be/M1ex-LFcTb0).
 Not all of it made it online.
 * The church's [Twitter account](https://twitter.com/GCCGeneva/) is increasingly a better place to catch its live streams in place of YouTube, oddly enough.
 * I survived [being back in the pulpit preaching](https://twitter.com/GCCGeneva/status/1525844449540165634).
 * Much remains on hold at the moment in life yet again.

 %
+2022-05-26 The Hot Zone

-2022-05-25 The Hot Zone
+## The Hot Zone

----
-tags: [coronavirus]
-...

 A more complete picture will come out on Thursday in the [CDC count dash](https://covid.cdc.gov/covid-data-tracker/#county-view?list_select_state=Ohio&data-type=Risk&list_select_county=39007) but presently Ashtabula County is one of two Ohio counties running high on CDC's *new* metrics for coronavirus spread.
 The risk is pretty high here.
 I'll be curious as to [Ohio wastewater levels](https://coronavirus.ohio.gov/dashboards/other-resources/wastewater) tomorrow too.

+%
+2022-05-27 Starting Releasing

+## Starting Releasing

+It seems that I have this stabilized and can get it up and running.
+It will be a challenge to keep all the plates spinning.
+I like the format and the software.
+We'll see what erupts, I suppose.

 %
 @about[about] 2022-05-14 About